+16,000 to

-Enrolled Bill 3.
-Job losses - assuming 36 tons per day per miner and 225 work days per year; and .8 non-mining jobs per miner: . direct job losses - to 20,000 . indirect job losses - to 16,000 Total to 36,000 Note: Some of these losses may be offset by jo due to (a) lower productivity per man in strip (b) possible increases in underground mining will occur to offset part of the strip mining loss.
-Employment gains for underground mining some years off due to time required to expand Consumer prices - In addition to higher cost o mining, or which probably production will be foreign oil would include (in millions).
-Assumes 60 million tons strip mining loss. • Fee for reclamation fund \$145 to \$155 Higher strip mining production and reclamation costs (estimated at 60-80¢ per ton) \$162 to \$216 .
-Costs of Federal and State program administration (not including unemployment compensation) \$90 5.
+Note: Some of these losses may be offset by job increases due to (a) lower productivity per man in strip mining, or (b) possible increases in underground mining which probably will occur to offset part of the strip mining production loss.
+Employment gains for underground mining will be some years off due to time required to expand such mining.

+4. Consumer prices - In addition to higher cost foreign oil -- would include (in millions).
+Assumes 60 million tons strip mining loss.

+Fee for reclamation fund \$145 to A

+.
+Higher strip mining production and reclamation costs (estimated at 60-80¢ per ton)

+\$162 to \$216

+- Costs of Federal and State program administration (not including unemployment compensation) - 5.
 Lock up of coal reserves.
-The U.S. demonstrates which are potentially mineable by surface is 137 billion tons.
-Estimate reserve losses (billion tons): e methods Alluvial valley floor provisions (includes losses from national forest provisions of 6.3 billion and surface owners provisions of 0-14.2 billion) 22.0-66.0 .
-National forest (outside alluvial valleys) .99 .
-Other provisions (e.g., steep slopes) 0-6.5 Total - billion tons 22.9-73.4

-Note: Remaining strippable reserves would be many times expected annual production.
+The U.S. demonstrated reserve base which are potentially mineable by surface methods is 137 billion tons.
+Estimate reserve losses are (billion tons): - .
+Alluvial valley floor provisions (includes losses from national forest provisions of 6.3 billion and surface owners provisions of 0-14.2 billion) 22.0-66.0 - National forest (outside alluvial valleys) .9-.9 - Other provisions (e.g., steep slopes) 0-6.5 Total - billion tons 22.9-73.4 - Note: Remaining strippable reserves would be many times expected annual production.